baseblack/ReproWeb/documentation/setup.md

 ### Requirements

-1. A debian/ubuntu based system which has the following packages installed:
+1. A debian/ubuntu based system which __must_ have the following packages installed:
     * __reprepro__ - Debian package repository producer
     * __python-debian__ - Python modules to work with Debian-related data formats

+1. If you would like to run the application using the [fapws3](http://www.fapws.org/) you'll also need these packages installed.
-    * __libevX__ - high-performance event loop library modelled after libevent.
-You'll need the appropriate version for you distribution.
+    * __libev3__ or __libev4__ - high-performance event loop library modelled after libevent.
+You'll
+      need the appropriate version for you distribution.
+    * __libev-dev__ - Development files for libev.
+Provides ev.h, which is used by pip/fpm when building fapws.
+    * __python-dev__ - Development files for your version python.
+Used by pip/fpm when building fapws.
     * __fapws3__ - Fast Asyncronous Python Web Server, there is a version bundled in the 3rdParty folder which is known to work on ubuntu 10.04.
 For newer installations you may need to rebuild this library.
 I suggest using [fpm](https://github.com/jordansissel/fpm/wiki/ConvertingPython).